timothypratley/thesortinghat/README.md

 with field separated by commas, pipes, or spaces.
 Fields may be quoted if they contain a separator.

+Output is printed to stdout; the records are printed in 3 different sort orders.

 ### REST API